-Writing Arts Certification students take the five English Major core courses and ENGL 371: Senior Seminar.
+Writing Arts Concentration students take the five English Major core courses and ENGL 371: Senior Seminar.
 To these six courses, Writing Arts Certification students are required to add the following:

 - Four additional writing courses, two of which must be at the 300-level

 Majoring in Something Else But Still Want to Experience Writing Arts?